Intensive Case Management Supervisor - Veteran's Program

 Master’s degree (MA/MS) in Social Work, Mental Health, Guidance and Counseling, or closely related human service field from an accredited college or university; and two to four years related experience and/or training; or equivalent combination of education and experience.
 Licensed LSW, LCSW, LMFT, or LPC is required.

 This is a full-time position, 40 hours a week.

 This position supervises a special needs grant for individuals with severe mental illness.

 Licensed LSW, LCSW, LMFT, or LPC is required

 Experience supervising staff and managing a budget required.

 We conduct background checks as part of our hiring process.

 EQUAL OPPORTUNITY EMPLOYER

 We believe every employee has the right to work in an environment that is free from all forms of unlawful discrimination.
-Consistent with applicable laws, Catholic Charities makes all decisions involving any aspect of the employment relationship without regard to race, color, sex, age, marital status, national origin, citizenship, the presence of any physical or mental disability of someone otherwise qualified, veteran status, genetic information, or any other status or characteristic protected by local, state, or federal law.
+Consistent with applicable laws, Catholic Charities makes all decisions involving any aspect of the employment relationship without regard to race, color, sex, age, sexual orientation, marital status, national origin, citizenship, the presence of any physical or mental disability of someone otherwise qualified, veteran status, genetic information, or any other status or characteristic protected by local, state, or federal law.
 Discrimination and/or harassment based on any of those factors are inconsistent with our philosophy of doing business and will not be tolerated.
 This policy of non-discrimination applies to all aspects application procedures, hiring, advancement, transfers, reductions in force, discharge, compensation, training, or other terms, conditions and privileges of employment.